Felt Experiencetopic View in explorer

 The Buddha describes how to see the three felt experiences that are experienced on contact through the sense doors - pleasant, painful, and neither-painful-nor-pleasant.

-The Buddha explains how to completely comprehend the gratification, drawback, and escape in the case of sensual pleasures, form, and felt experience.
+The Buddha explains how to completely comprehend the gratification, drawback, and escape in the case of sensual pleasures, form, and feeling.

 The Buddha deconstructs speculative views about the past and future, revealing them as forms of clinging.
 He exposes subtle attachments within even exalted meditative states, showing that all conditioned experiences are unstable.
 True liberation lies not in constructed peace, but in non-clinging through full understanding of the six sense bases.